 Looking at all the things that are involved in creating an eLearning course could make you feel like your first step should be to “Give Up.”
-However, with these 12 steps, we break down the process into manageable chunks, which is a big part of what makes for good eLearning course design.
-Not so bad, right?
+However, with these 12 steps, we break down the process into manageable chunks, which is a big part of what makes for a killer eLearning course design.
+Sounds good, right?

 Read through these steps, and soon you’ll have a good handle on what is needed and where to start to create your first eLearning courses.

 Step #1 - Start with Why: Do a Need Analysis

 Contrary to popular belief, deciding “we need eLearning because everyone else is doing it” is not really the first step to start.
 Managers add to this problem by expecting things to just get done, or to “just do it.”
 Many times, they see assessing needs before implementing as a waste of time and value speed in development over all else.
 Starting an eLearning course based on assumptions is a sure way to fail though.

 The first step to creating an eLearning course is, in fact, defining why does your audience need this training?
 And what it is you want to achieve with this eLearning because otherwise, how will you know if you’ve reached your goal?

 A need analysis make sure you aren’t doing training just for training’s sake.